Conversation with Photographer Paule Saviano

 “Radiation sickness has been observed to affect 2nd, 3rd, and 4th generations of hibakusha born to survivors.
 And the effects of the radiation seem to become worse in later generations.
 In these 3rd and 4th generation children, cancer rates are much higher than in the general population.”

 Survivors of the bomb are marked forever by the experience.
 “And that mark is never going to go away,” according to Saviano.
 “And it takes years, for some survivors to process what they’ve been through.
-Some hibakusha only started speaking out in early 2000’s, 70 years after the bombing.”
+Some hibakusha only started speaking out in the early 2000s, 70 years after the bombing.”

 Saviano also notes that “hibakusha experience discrimination.
 Many have a difficult time finding people to marry.
 Or jobs.
 Since they have been affected by radiation their insides are different.
 They experience a greater chance of disease.
 They continue to be seen as different.
 It’s kind of a stigma.”